KxSystems/docs/docs/ml/toolkit/utilities/utils.md

 Syntax: `.ml.util.onehot[x]`

+Where

-Where `x` is a list of symbols or table with symbol column, returns one-hot encoded representation as matrix or table.
+-  `x` is a list, simple table or dictionary containing with symbol data

+returns one-hot encoded representation as matrix or table.

 ```q
 q)x:`a`a`b`b`c`a